Arizona Hot Spring

 Essence of Tranquility

-Spend a relaxing afternoon in one of Essence of Tranquility's outdoor soaking tubs, or make it a full weekend with an overnight stay at one of the casitas or on-site camping spots with communal kitchen and patio.
-The facility offers five private pools and one communal pool, with temperatures ranging from 98-105°F / 37-40°C, and guests can book massages and other treatments by calling ahead.
+Spend a relaxing afternoon in one of Essence of Tranquility's outdoor soaking tubs, or make it a weekend getaway and stay at one of the casitas or on-site camping spots.
+The facility offers five private pools and one communal pool, with temperatures ranging from 98°F to 105°F/37°C to 40°C. Guests can also book massages and other therapeutic treatments.

 If you go